mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 ### 2.5 HTTPS Server

-The HTTPS server serves pages, widgets, and JavaScript actions, held in the model, to the end-user of the app.
+The HTTPS server serves pages, widgets, and JavaScript actions (held in the model) to the end-user of the app.

 ### 2.6 Logic

-This runs client-side logic which is defined in the nanoflows in the model.
+This runs client-side logic, which is defined in the model's nanoflows.

 ### 2.7 Platform APIs

 These are functions of the environment in which the Mendix Client is running.
-In most cases this will be a function of a mobile device such as the camera or GPS location, but it can also include making calls to Mendix Native APIs or browser functions such as accessing an image file.
+In most cases this will be a function of a mobile device, such as the camera or GPS location.
+However, it can also include making calls to Mendix Native APIs or browser functions (such as accessing an image file).

 ### 2.8 Client Config

 This is the static data which is needed by the Mendix Client.
-For a browser-based client, this data is held online, with the Runtime Server.
+For a browser-based client, this data is held online with the Runtime Server.
 For native mobile apps, this is held locally on the device.

 These include the initial environment (for example, the browser shell page) needed to start the Mendix Client, Cascading Style Sheets (CSS files) which define the app’s theme, and JavaScript files which define client-side logic.